TateRCXVII/my-spreadsheet/README.md

 # Time Expenditures:

     1. Assignment One:   Predicted Hours:          10        Actual Hours:     11       Notes: Found an error on Friday night and spent extra time fixing bugs.
-    2. Assignment Two:   Predicted Hours:          10        Actual Hours:              Notes:
+    2. Assignment Two:   Predicted Hours:          10        Actual Hours:              Notes: Analysis took a lot of understanding the tests.
+After that, however, things were fairly simple.